 We touched on this earlier in the article, but once you have your folder structure set up, you can gain a huge productivity boost by setting up an automated organization tool like Hazel on Mac or DropIt on Windows.

-We hope you’ve picked up some ideas from this article that will help you better organize your documents and files.
+We hope you’ve picked up some ideas from this article that will help you better organize your digital files.
 As long as you follow the rules in the beginning and set up an effective hierarchy, file and directory organization is a breeze.

 For more in-depth training on file organization and file search, make sure to check out our training courses inside The Dojo, our exclusive members-only community that is jam-packed with trainings, courses, masterclasses, podcasts, coaching calls, action plans, and productivity-focused individuals just like you.